 It never hurts to have another way to fight off bad odors.
 Many of the commercial sprays are made of harsh, toxic chemicals.
 But essential oils can offer a natural way to achieve the same effect.

 Whether it's a wet dog or yesterday's sweat socks, try applying oil-infused water made of eucalyptus oil as a topical wash.
 Allow the object to dry naturally, preferably in an outdoor area.
 The lack of harsh chemicals even helps the fabric keep its shape.
 For especially bad odors, try mixing lemon or tea tree oil.

 Upper respiratory conditions are incredibly painful.
 Many are lethal, and even the non-lethal ones cause constant coughing and difficulty breathing.
 You can help treat those problems with this essential oil.

 Since eucalyptus essential oil is so effective in treating these problems, many doctors suggest using it in a treatment plan for things such as bronchitis, asthma, and even tuberculosis.
-In point of fact, this is a proven treatment for asthma in specific since it helps dilate the blood vessels and allow the lungs to receive more oxygen.
+This is a proven treatment, specifically for asthma, since it helps to dilate the blood vessels and allow the lungs to receive more oxygen.
 Just mix up some eucalyptus, peppermint, and coconut oil, and rub liberally on your upper chest.

-You'll also want to ensure the bottle is 100% pure essential oil and is the right kind of oil when you buy it.
-As an example, you should see Eucalyptus (Eucalyptus Globulus) to indicate the exact type of oil.
-The word "fragrance" means there are additives, and so they're not pure oil.
+You'll also want to ensure that the bottle is 100% pure essential oil and is the right kind of oil when you buy it.
+As an example, you should find eucalyptus (Eucalyptus globulus) to indicate the exact type of oil.
+The word "fragrance" means that there are additives, and so they're not pure oil.
 It's always best to find an organic source for essential oils, preferably the ones labeled "therapeutic grade" since those are the types with the highest purity.
 Also, try to avoid any other chemical additives.